 - Collect all the hidden memories in Aquaria, and you get to see Naija taken away from her happy family life by her mother, who comes out of absolutely nowhere to Mind Rape and kidnap her daughter.

-- Though the bad ending of Castlevania Dawn of Sorrow is pretty easy to get, it unlocks Julius Mode, which is basically an extension of the bad ending revolving around Julius, Yoko and Alucard teaming up to kill Soma after he becomes Dracula.
+- Though the bad ending of Castlevania Dawn of Sorrow is pretty easy to get, it unlocks Julius Mode, which is basically an extension of the bad ending revolving around Julius, Yoko, and Alucard teaming up to kill Soma after he becomes Dracula.
+Julius Mode is tough as nuts to complete.

 - In the My Little Pony: Friendship Is Magic fangame Super Filly Adventure, getting the worst ending requires you to see all possible dialogues for every character and have your computer clock set to a time between 11 pm and 6 am when you play the game.

 - In Luigi's Mansion, the mansion Luigi obtains at the end depends on how much money you obtained during the game; the more money you have, the better the mansion.
-The worst possible one is a mere tent, but it is even harder to obtain than the best mansion, as you deliberately have to avoid collecting any kind of money to get it.
+The worst possible one is a mere tent, but it is even harder to obtain than the best mansion, as you deliberately have to avoid collecting any kind of money other than the one treasure Luigi automatically collects to get it. note

-- A literal example in MediEvil 2 in which collecting all of the chalices results in the bleak Cliff Hanger ending where Sir Dan and his love interest are seemingly devoured by a monster.
+- A literal example in MediEvil 2, in which collecting all of the chalices results in the bleak Cliffhanger ending where Sir Dan and his love interest go back in time, only to arrive in the exact place and time that the Big Bad of the first game reached his final form.
+Cue giant clown dragon attempting to eat them both.

 - In Heavy Rain, you get the ultimate Achievement "Perfect Crime" for bringing about the situation where the good guys all perish and The Bad Guy Wins — which is accordingly hard.

 - the white chamber: Getting the worst ending requires your Karma Meter to be at zero when you complete the game.
-Since you start the game with one free karma point and there's only one specific action that will take away that point from you and five other actions that give you more karma points instead, this is trickier than it might sound.
+Since you start the game with one free karma point and there's only one specific action that will take away that point from you and five other actions that give you more karma points instead (including one that can be gained at the starting questionnaire!), this is trickier than it might sound.
 The good news is that you can always look at the chalkboard to check if you're on the right track.

 - The darkest ending in the online game Where We Remain can only be achieved on the highest difficulty setting, and you need to continue to explore the caves even after you've found the girl you're looking for to get the power you need for it.

-- Failing to save the chief in Streets of Rage 3 has the player deviate from the main storyline to stop the imposter chief, culminating in an extra boss fight against Shiva and the main characters arriving at a dead end as to Mr. X's whereabouts.
-This wouldn't be an example, except that Shiva is even harder than the final boss for the good ending!
+- Failing to save the chief in Streets of Rage 3 has the player deviate from the main storyline to stop the imposter chief, culminating in an extra boss fight against Shiva, who is even harder than the final boss fight for the good ending, after which the main characters arrive at a dead end as to Mr. X's whereabouts.

 - In the story mode of BlazBlue, several of the "Bad Endings" (not that the canon endings, or even the gag reels, are always full of rainbows and sunshine) require the player to do some very specific or unintuitive things (for example, to get Tsubaki's, you have to finish off Carl, Jin, and Noel with either her Limit Break or her Finishing Move, causing her to go blind from overusing her weapon).